 If any evidence of bed bugs or a bed bug treatment is found, request to be moved or leave the establishment altogether.
 If you opt to stay, don’t settle for an adjacent room, move as far away from that room as possible.

-- Avoid putting your luggage on the bed or upholstered furniture
+- Don’t put your luggage on the bed or furniture

 It’s best to use the luggage rack that is supplied by the hotel.
 Also, do not unpack your luggage and place items into dressers and closets, giving bed bugs a prime opportunity to hitch a ride.
 Live out of your suitcase.